CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 The quality of the fit is expressed as the R-squared value, determined by the fit achieved using the <code>r_square</code> method.
 It represents the mean square deviation between the fit and measurements.
 During the analysis of piezo-ferroelectric properties, it is important to always consider the R-squared value.
 This is because variations in these properties can arise from both physical nanoscale effects and poor quality fitting.
-For hysteresis curves with abnormally low R-squared values, it is recommended to inspect each measurement individually to identify potential issues with the data.
+For hysteresis curves with abnormally low R-squared values, it is recommended to inspect each property individually to identify potential issues with the data.
 </p>

 <p align="center" width="100%">